isomerpages/govtech-gobusiness-main/_covid-19/sector-specific-support/food-beverage.md

 ## Food and beverage

-Here are the initiatives and schemes currently available to support food & beverage (F&B) businesses.

 ### Adopting e-payments

 Bonus of $300 per month over 5 months for stallholders in hawker centres, wet markets, coffee shops and industrial canteens who adopt e-payment.